What Is Asbestosis?

 Advanced Asbestosis Symptoms

 Advanced symptoms of asbestosis include pulmonary hypertension.
 Scar tissue can tighten arteries and lead to pulmonary hypertension.
-This makes blood pressure rise because the heart has to work harder to pump blood to the lungs.
+This makes blood pressure rise because the heart must work harder to pump blood to the lungs.

 When the lungs deliver insufficient oxygen to the blood, a symptom called “clubbing” may arise.
 Clubbing causes the tips of the toes and fingers to be broader and rounder than usual.
 This symptom may occur early in disease progression for some patients.